-Emergency Dentist in Fremont, CA - Urgent Dental Care
+Emergency Dentist Fremont, CA - Urgent Dental Care

-What is the best way to take care of dental emergencies?
-Calmly and quickly!
+Are you experiencing a dental emergency in Fremont?
 Prompt treatment is almost always required to alleviate pain and to ensure the teeth have the best possible chance of survival.
 Dr. Sapana Majmudar is equipped to handle all types of dental emergency care so if you are in need of an emergency dentist in Fremont, it is important to contact us at the first sign of complications.
 We understand that after hours dental emergencies can and do happen, so we try to make sure we are accessible at all times.
 On the rare occasion that you cannot reach one of our staff in an emergency situation, we recommend you proceed immediately to the nearest hospital emergency room.

 There are numerous types of dental emergencies, so we have provided a guide to the most common dental related emergencies and the best way to address each situation.

 If you have a toothache, gently clean the painful area using a soft-bristle toothbrush and floss.
 Rinse your mouth with warm salt water.
 Avoid placing aspirin on the gums or tooth, as this may cause a burn.
 If you experience facial swelling, apply a cold compress to the area for relief.
 Take acetaminophen (for example, Tylenol®) and call your dentist as soon as possible.